 - Whole30 Buffalo Chicken Salad (Dairy Free, Gluten Free)

-Deviled Egg Salad
+For the Deviled Egg Salad

 - 6 large hard-boiled eggs peeled, halved

-- ⅓ cup mayonnaise
+- ⅓ cup mayonnaise see Notes

-- ¼ cup dill pickles chopped
+- ¼ cup chopped dill pickles or dill pickle relish

 - 1 tablespoon yellow mustard

-- 1 teaspoon vinegar
+- 1 teaspoon white vinegar

 - ½ teaspoon paprika